guyko/weighted-lottery/WeightedLottery-benchmark/src/test/java/com/wl/benchmark/README.md

 ```
 ## FAQ
 ### I wrote a new lottery class, which benchmark should I add it to ?
-If your class supports repetitions, you should add a method to the following classes:
+You should add a method to either _LotteryNoRepetitionsBenchmark_ or _LotteryWithRepetitionsBenchmark_.
+We will execute the benchmark after merging your pull request

-* _OneSamplesWithRepetitionsRandomDistBenchmark_
-* _OneSamplesWithRepetitionsPowerDistBenchmark_
-* _ManySamplesWithRepetitionsRandomDistBenchmark_
-* _ManySamplesWithRepetitionsPowerDistBenchmark_

-Otherwise, you should add it to:

-* _OneSamplesNoRepetitionsRandomDistBenchmark_
-* _OneSamplesNoRepetitionsPowerDistBenchmark_
-* _ManySamplesNoRepetitionsRandomDistBenchmark_
-* _ManySamplesNoRepetitionsPowerDistBenchmark_

 ### How do I execute the benchmark on my machine ?
-The main method of _WeightedLotteryBenchmark_ executes all 8 classes, and prints the outcome to jmh-result.json (note that it may take few hours to finish).
+The main method of _WeightedLotteryBenchmark_ executes all use cases, and prints the outcome to jmh-result.json (note that it may take few hours to finish).

 You can visualize the outcome by uploading the file to http://jmh.morethan.io/